Fire in the Steppe:

-We made some very good games along that pattern, that game people a great deal of enjoyment.
+We made some very good games along that pattern, that gave people a great deal of enjoyment.
 But as the years passed, I became dissatisfied with the format.
 The artwork steadily improved, and as we switched from laser-cut pieces to the silky-smooth ones we use now and adopted full-color player aids, the physical presentation became first rate.
 Still, I was not satisfied.

 I design these games to reflect history.
 I’m not under the illusion that they in any way compare to a true historical study, but I do want them to tell a story of the historical event they represent.
 And when done well, they can lend at least a little insight into the history behind them.

 Our games with large numbers of scenarios sort of told that story, but in a disjointed fashion – you had to intuit a great deal of it.
 The answer seemed pretty simple, and as I worked on Infantry Attacks: Fall of Empires, which isn’t a Panzer Grenadier game but uses a closely related system, I bridged the gaps between scenarios with historical text.

 That wove the scenarios together in a much more coherent form.
 There’s not much published in English regarding the 1914 campaign in Galicia, so lending context to the battles is crucial to making the game a good product and a fun experience.
 It was also a long and grinding effort.
 Even so, I wasn’t satisfied.
 And then series developers Matt Ward and Daniel Rouleau had a new idea for The Kokoda Campaign.